Opening of the Film Archives – Canon AE1 Street Photography in Nantes

 The Enduring Elegance of Vintage Cameras: A Personal Journey

 I often find myself discussing the concept of “vintage” with my father during our phone calls.
 I live in France, while my parents are in Northumberland.
-The term “vintage” means different things to different generations.
-For my 25-year-old son, vintage clothing is anything from the 90s—he even sports a few of my sweaters from that era.
-At 52, I’m beginning to see myself as slightly vintage, with a style that has evolved into something more classic and refined compared to my younger years.
+The term means different things to different generations.
+For my 25-year-old son, vintage clothing is anything from the 90s, he even wears a few of my old sweaters from that era.
+At 52, I’m starting to think of myself as slightly vintage too.
 And to my 15-year-old daughter, my father, who grew up during the war, must seem positively ancient.

 My own “vintage collection” began with an SLR from the 1980s: an East German Praktica MTL3 that served me faithfully until 2009.
 After it finally gave up, I quickly replaced it with another.
-From there, I delved into exploring more iconic cameras from the 1970s and 1980s.
-At that time, they were still relatively affordable before the hipsters discovered film photography and the prices inevitably started rising.
+From there, I explored more iconic cameras from the 1970s and 1980s, back when they were still relatively affordable, before the hipsters discovered film photography and the prices started rising.

 My exploration didn’t stop there.
 I began to seek out cameras from the 1960s and even the 1950s.
 The oldest camera in my collection dates back to 1949!
 It’s quite vintage, even for me, though perhaps not so much for my father.
-Each piece of my collection is a link to a past era, offering a tactile connection to history that digital tools can’t replicate.
+Each piece is a link to a past era, a tactile connection to history that digital tools can’t replicate.

-There was a time during the digital age when people sought to recapture the film aesthetic, and right on cue, apps like Hipstamatic, Instagram, and VSCO began to emerge.
-These digital tools embraced the nostalgic look of film, offering a nod to the past while thriving in the digital present.
-Yet, this digital simulation can’t quite match the authentic experience and emotional resonance of using actual vintage cameras.
+There was a time during the digital age when people tried to recapture the film aesthetic, and right on cue, apps like Hipstamatic, Instagram, and VSCO turned up.
+They embraced the nostalgic look of film, but it’s never quite matched the real thing.

-This led me to a thought: if I truly wanted to capture that film aesthetic, why not use actual film and cameras from the eras I admire?
-I have always been drawn to “old” things, having loved exploring a special drawer at my grandmother’s house filled with genuine relics—not just my grandparents’ old possessions.
-My fascination with older technology, particularly when it’s still functional, remains strong.
-There’s an undeniable charm and satisfaction in using equipment that carries a legacy, offering a perspective that both honours the past and enriches the present.
+Which led me to a simple thought: if I wanted that film aesthetic, why not use actual film and cameras from the eras I admire?
+I’ve always been drawn to old things, having loved exploring a special drawer at my grandmother’s house filled with genuine relics.
+My fascination with older technology, particularly when it’s still functional, has never gone away.

-So just because something might be old, it might still work and open a whole new world to you that you didn’t even suspect existed!
-It might, however, have something of a quirky nature, but once you get over that, the world is your oyster.
+So just because something’s old doesn’t mean it doesn’t still work, and it might open up a whole world you didn’t know existed.
+It can be a bit quirky, but once you get past that, the world’s your oyster.

 The Opening of the Film Archives: An October Saturday in Town with Killian, 2016